Founding and Early Years

-The Network continues to work diligently to improve the lives of those impacted by domestic violence using education, policy & advocacy, and through connecting community members with domestic violence service providers – each step taking us closer to ending society’s tolerance of domestic violence.
+The Network continues to work diligently to improve the lives of those impacted by domestic violence and gender-based violence using education, policy & advocacy, and through connecting community members with service providers—each step taking us closer to ending society’s tolerance of gender-based violence.